Codecademy/docs/content/swift/concepts/methods/methods.md

 ---
 Title: 'Methods'

-Description: 'Learn about methods in Swift and how they are used to perform actions and provide functionality'
+Description: 'Methods in Swift are used to perform actions and provide functionality.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'
   - 'Game Development'
 Tags:
   - 'Methods'
   - 'Functions'
   - 'Properties'
   - 'Parameters'
 CatalogContent:
-- 'Learn Swift'
+  - 'learn-swift'
-- 'Build iOS Apps with SwiftUI'
+  - 'paths/build-ios-apps-with-swiftui'
 ---

 Methods in Swift allow us to define behaviours for our objects and make them more interactive.
 They provide a way for objects to perform specific actions and enhance the functionality of our classes.
 By using methods, we can make our Swift code more organized, reusable, and efficient.